Scams » Scam And Its Types » Craigslist Scam

 CHECK THIS VIDEO TRICK!

-The most popular buying and selling platform is the best place for crooks to scam innocent users.
-"Click the video" trick is popularly used by scammers to hunt their victims.
-The scammer approaches you as a legitimate buyer of your product and responds to you in a message that follows to a video link.
-The video link urges the victim to download a piece of software that is mandatory to view the video.
-When the user downloads the viewer type to the system, the scammer's malware attacks the user's system and gains all the personal data stored on the user's computer, browser's cookies and so on.
+The most popular buying and selling platform is also a prime target for crooks looking to scam innocent users.
+The "Click the video" trick is a commonly used tactic by scammers to trap their victims.
+The scammer poses as a legitimate buyer of your product and sends a message containing a video link.
+The link urges the victim to download a piece of software that is supposedly required to view the video.
+Once the user downloads the viewer onto their system, the scammer's malware activates, infiltrating the user's computer and extracting personal data, browser cookies, and other sensitive information.

 New Craigslist Scam